kasko/docs/source/products/zurich/makler/makler-cyber-sme-v2-high/rest-api.rst

 .. note::  Refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.

-**Please remember to use the API specific item and touchpoint .**
+**Please remember to use the API specific item and integration.**

 V2 Header
 ----------

-The API requests must use the V2 header as show in the examples below:
+The API requests must use the V3 header as show in the examples below:

-``Accept: application/vnd.kasko.v2+json``
+``Accept: application/vnd.kasko.v3+json``

 Quote Data
 ^^^^^^^^^^